top of page

 As the global demand for digital infrastructure and data centers surges, the redevelopment of retired coal sites and brownfields presents a unique opportunity for sustainable development.
 These sites, often rich in existing industrial infrastructure and positioned near necessary utilities like power and water, offer a strategic advantage for building data centers.
 Transforming these underutilized lands not only revitalizes communities but also leverages existing resources to minimize environmental impacts.
 Repurposing these locations into data centers supports the transition toward renewable energy, fosters economic growth, and contributes to the broader goals of sustainability and innovation within the tech industry.

-Public and private property owners that own brownfields or retired coal sites can sell or lease their properties to data center developers to earn income and contribute to the data center boom in the U.S. Many government agencies own large brownfield sites that may be suitable for data center development!
-If you're interested in exploring offers to lease your property for lease for a data center, create a free listing on LandGate's marketplace!
+Public and private property owners that own brownfields or retired coal sites can sell or lease their properties to data center developers to earn revenue and contribute to the data center boom in the U.S. Many government agencies own large brownfield sites that may be suitable for data center development!
+If you're interested in exploring offers to lease your property for lease for a data center, create a free listing on LandGate's marketplace.
 There are no fees and no obligations to accept any offers:

 Redevelopment of Retired Coal Sites & Brownfields for Data Centers